 - Assignment of a grade of F in the course

 - If the faculty member determines that the violation is a severe case, referral may be made to the Conduct Review Committee for action by reporting to the Conduct Review Officer using the Academic Dishonesty Report Form.

 - If the student denies the allegation of academic dishonesty, if the case is a second violation or if the faculty member believes the severity of the incident may warrant a sanction more severe than is available to faculty, the faculty member will forward a written summary (Academic Dishonesty Report Form) of the incident to the Office of Civility and Community Standards.
 The summary must include relevant evidence.
 The Conduct Review Officer will institute disciplinary proceedings listed in the Student Code of Conduct in the Student Handbook.
 In all cases, the disciplinary proceedings will begin with a pre-hearing conference between the Conduct Review Officer and the accused student.
 During the pre-hearing conference, the accused student(s) will have the opportunity to discuss and review all evidence as well as ask questions about the charges and the options available for resolution.
 During the pre-hearing conference the student will be presented with the following options:

 - To plead responsible for the charge of academic dishonesty, which indicates that the student does not contest the charge of academic dishonesty, waives all rights to a formal hearing, and accepts a sanction imposed by the Conduct Review Officer; or

 - To request a formal hearing with the Code of Conduct Review Committee.

-The formal hearing process is outlined in Chapter 4 of the Student Handbook.
+The formal hearing process is outlined in the Student Handbook.
 Pending the outcome of an investigation that is not resolved at the end of a semester or summer session, the faculty member must assign a grade of NG (no grade) to the student.

 The following sanctions may be imposed by the Codes of Conduct Review Committee for academic dishonesty: